umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 ---
-title: "Probabilistic learning methods embedded within a simulation engine"
+title: "A probabilistic framework for generalised simulation engines"
 author: Hardwick, Robert J
 date: 2024-05-03
-concept: To extend the mathematical formalism from a previous article to describe the time evolution of state probabilities.
-Having introduced the basic concepts, we use this formalism to motivate some important methods for probabilistic learning that are well-suited to the software abstractions provided by the stochadex package.
-In order to illustrate the point, we demonstrate how to embed these learning algorithms within the computational graph of the simulation itself.
+concept: To extend the mathematical formalism from a previous article to describe the time evolution of state probabilities in a generalised simulation engine.
+Having introduced the basic concepts, we use this formalism to motivate a useful method for probabilistic estimation which is well-suited to the software abstractions provided by the stochadex package.
+In order to illustrate the point, we also demonstrate how to embed this algorithm within the computational graph of the simulation itself.
 articleId: stochadexII
 codeLink: https://github.com/umbralcalc/stochadex
 year: 2024